 As an almost lifelong bookworm, I’ve been guilty more than once of getting entirely too wrapped up in fictional worlds.
-In grad school, my friends and I sorted all of our professors into their proper Hogwarts houses.
-At my first post-grad school job, two of my coworkers and I wasted minutes—nay, days—on Sporcle quizzes and, yes, sorted all our colleagues and superiors.
-I was made Secret Keeper for that list on the off chance someone might see it and figure out what we thought of them.
-(K & C, never fear; it is buried so deep in a closet somewhere that I would need a day or two to find it.)
-Beyond Harry Potter, there’s my Bitch Planet tattoo.
+At my first post-grad school job, two of my coworkers and I wasted minutes—nay, days—on Sporcle quizzes about books.
+Then there’s my Bitch Planet tattoo.
 There’s playing hospital at recess all through fourth or fifth grade because we were all so deep into Lurlene McDaniel.
 There’s the legit fear, after a Fear Street bender, that someone might actually plant a needle in my lipstick and taking special care to check it before each reapplication.

 I tell myself that all bookish people do this.
 I’m sure most of us do, to an extent.